chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 bol jo kuchh kahnā hai kah le
 > Speak whatever must be said!

-It is rather pressing that we, the citizens of India give a form factor to voice of Faiz and Ravish.
+It is rather pressing that we give a form factor to voice of Faiz and Ravish.
 I appeal that we, the citizens of India speak out, question the government, and spread awareness amongst our fellows citizens our rights.